ryanguomd/StuddyBuddy/README.md

 ## Overview

 ### Project Rationale
-Collaboration is crucial for effective studying. **StudySync** aims to bring students together in a focused, distraction-free environment to share materials, plan study schedules, and keep track of group progress.
+Collaboration is crucial for effective studying. **StudyBuddy** aims to bring students together in a focused, distraction-free environment to share materials, plan study schedules, and keep track of group progress.

 ### Goals & Objectives
 1. **Easy Collaboration**: Provide a simple way for students to share notes, questions, and resources.